-We will use academic papers, online learning materials, and the textbooks as our learning materials.
+We will use textbooks, online learning materials, and academic papers as our learning materials.
 For all the papers, Dr. Niu will provide the full-text versions.
 For textbooks, Dr. Niu will provide the electronic copies.
 The two textbooks are listed as below:

+Title: Data Mining: Concepts and Techniques

+Author(s): Jiawei Han, Micheline Kamber, and Jian Pei

+Edition: 3rd Edition

-Title: Author(s): Edition: Publisher: Year: Data Mining: Concepts and Techniques Jiawei Han, Micheline Kamber, and Jian Pei 3rd Edition Morgan Kaufmann 2011 DATA MINING Concepts and Techniques Jawei Han Micheine Kamber Jan Pel
+Publisher: Morgan Kaufmann DATA MINING Concepts and Techniques

-Title: Text Data Management and Analytics: A Practical Introduction to Information Retrieval and Text Mining .
-Text Data Author(s): ChengXiang Zhai and Sean Massung Management and Analysis Publisher: ACM and Morgan & Claypool Publishers A Practical Introduction to Information Retrieval and Text Mining Year: 2016 CE Bay
+Year: 2011

+MC Jawei Han Micheline Kamber Jan Pe

+Title:Text Data Management and Analytics: A Practical Introduction

+to Information Retrieval and Text Mining

+ChengXiang Zhai and Sean Massung

+Publisher:Introduction

+ACM and Morgan & Claypool Publishers

+2016